CUBICinfinity/tidy_lichess/README.md

 # tidy_lichess - 1.0.1
 Analyze your lichess games

 ---

-The most useful feature of this repo is the `fen_move` function, which gets the next FEN position in chess, given the current FEN position and the algebraic move.
+The most advanced feature of this repo is the `fen_move` function, which gets the next FEN position in chess, given the current FEN position and the algebraic move.
 https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation